Germany mulls joining US-led airstrikes in Syria – report

 Fighting between Syrian Kurds and Islamists has become its own conflict.
 The US-led coalition against the "Islamic State" has backed the Syrian Democratic Forces, an alliance of Kurdish and Arab militias.
 The Kurdish YPG militia is the main component of the SDF.
 The Kurds have had a tacit understanding with Assad.

 "Islamic State" (IS) took advantage of regional chaos to capture vast swathes of territory in Iraq and Syria in 2014.
 Seeking to establish its own "caliphate," IS has become infamous for its fundamentalist brand of Islam and its mass atrocities.
-IS is facing defeat in both countries after the US and Russia led separate military campaigns against the militant group.
+IS is on the brink of defeat after the US and Russia led separate military campaigns against the militant group.

 IS is not the only terrorist group that has ravaged Syria.
 A number of jihadist militant groups are fighting in the conflict, warring against various rebel factions and the Assad regime.
 One of the main jihadist factions is Hay'at Tahrir al-Sham, which controls most of Idlib province and has ties with al-Qaeda.